UNH-Android-Fall2022/Day-Planner-Duffy-Murphy/README.md

 Day-Planner
 ===========
-The Day Planner app by Alex Murphy and Orion Duffy
+The Day Planner app by Alex Murphy and Orion Duffy.<br />
 Day Planner is a single-day planning app for planning out your day.

 Features: